LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

    b.
 You do not need to use ``assert.throws()`` in this test.
    c.
 You may not need to know the specific types of commands to write this test.

+Test 3
-#.
-Code a third test using, "constructor sets a value passed in as the 2nd
-   argument" as the description.
+   Code a third test using, "constructor sets a value passed in as the 2nd argument" as the description.
 This test checks that the ``constructor`` correctly sets the ``value`` property in the new object.

    a.
 You may not need to know a proper ``value`` in order to write this test.

-#.
 Click "Run" to verity that all 3 command tests pass.

-Refer to the :ref:`Command Class <command-class>` description below for more details about command objects.

 .. admonition:: Note